MPLA: Independence and civil war

 After Nito Alves's attempted coup in 1977, Neto ordered the killing of suspected followers and sympathisers of "orthodox communism" inside and outside the party.
 During the coup, Cuban forces stationed in Angola sided with the MPLA leadership against the coup organizers.
 Estimates for the number of Alves' followers killed by Cuban and MPLA troops in the aftermath range from 2,000 — 70,000 dead, with some placing the death toll at 18,000.

 After the violent internal conflict called Fractionism, the MPLA declared that it would follow the socialist, not the communist, model.
 But it did maintain close ties with the Soviet Union and the Communist bloc, establishing socialist economic policies and a one-party state.
 Several thousand Cuban troops remained in the country to combat UNITA fighters and bolster the regime's security.

 When the Cold War ended and the Soviet Union fell, the MPLA abandoned its Marxist–Leninist ideology.
 On its third congress in December 1990, it declared social democracy to be its official ideology.

-The MPLA emerged victorious in Angola's 1992 general election, but eight opposition parties rejected the election as rigged.
+The MPLA emerged victorious in Angola's 1992 general election.
+The election was considered free and fair by election monitors. but eight opposition parties rejected the election as rigged.
 UNITA sent negotiators to Luanda, where they were killed.
 As a consequence, hostilities erupted in the city, and immediately spread to other parts of the country.
 Tens of thousands of UNITA and FNLA sympathizers were subsequently killed nationwide by MPLA forces, in what is known as the Halloween Massacre.
 The civil war resumed.

 The war continued until 2002, when UNITA leader Jonas Savimbi was killed.
 The two parties agreed to a ceasefire, and a plan was laid out for UNITA to demobilize and become a political party.
 More than 500,000 civilians were killed during the civil war.
-Human rights observers have accused the MPLA of "genocidal atrocities", "systematic extermination", "war crimes" and "crimes against humanity during the civil war."
-Political scientist Rudolph Rummel estimated that the MPLA were responsible for between 100,000 and 200,000 deaths in democide from 1975 to 1987.
+Anticommunist political scientist Rudolph Rummel estimated that the MPLA were responsible for between 100,000 and 200,000 deaths in democide from 1975 to 1987.